freecode23/real-time-2D-mapping/README.md

 ```

 # 2. Quick Start
+## NOTE: Make sure to replace the ip addresses in this instructions with your own ip addresses.
+1. Clone this repo to both your Pi and PC.

-1. Make sure that Rpi is connected to wifi:
+2. Make sure that Pi is connected to wifi:
 ```
 nmap -p 22 10.0.0.0/24 --open
 ```

-2. ssh into your Pi from your PC terminal:
+3. ssh into your Pi from your PC terminal:
 ```
 ssh ubuntu@10.0.0.82
 ```